XeroAPI/Xero-Java/README.md

 ### Configure
-This library depends on an external JSON file in order to configure values unique to your Application.
-Our example App is built using Eclipse.
-We start with a Maven Project and select the maven-archetype-webapp during the creation of the Project.
-This creates a web application structure based on Servlet & JSPs.
-By default a src/main/resources directory is added to your project.  **Place the config.json file you create in the resources directory**.
+The Xero Java SDK depends on an external JSON file to configure values unique to your Application.
+The Example App include in this repository was built using Eclipse.
+We started with a Maven Project and select the maven-archetype-webapp during the setup Wizard.
+This created web application structure good for use with Servlet & JSPs.
+By default a src/main/resources directory is added to the project.  **Place the config.json file you create in the resources directory**.

 The Xero Java SDK - Config.java class parses the JSON file from the resources directory using the following bit of code.